 Broad area monitoring: monitoring vehicles collect data within the entire CAMP monitoring area over an extended time period using the Aclima Mobile Platform.
 Vehicles monitor on publicly accessible roads, gathering repeat measurements at different times of day, days of the week, and seasons.
 Broad area monitoring tells us about the typical concentrations of pollutants and locations of persistently high pollutant concentrations throughout the CAMP area over the whole period of monitoring.
 As an example, Figure 4.1 shows results of a broad area monitoring approach in San Francisco, displaying typical NO2 concentrations observed over a 1 year time period.
-Broad area monitoring will occur over a 9-month time period between June 2025 and March 2026.
+Broad area monitoring will occur over a 9 month time period between June 2025 and March 2026.

-Figure 4.1: Example of plotted ambient concentration estimates for NO2 in the San Francisco Bay Area, CA, showing typical concentrations observed over a 1-year monitoring period.
+Figure 4.1: Example of plotted ambient concentration estimates for NO2 in the San Francisco Bay Area, CA, showing typical concentrations observed over a 1 year monitoring period.
 This example shows how high NO2 concentrations (as illustrated by the brighter green colors) are disproportionately impacting the eastern parts of the city.
 This plot uses data generated by the broad area monitoring method.

 The suite of pollutants measured by the AMP supports the exploration of many source types identified by the community.
 Black carbon measured in combination with NO2 and other combustion related pollutants help identify areas impacted by diesel particulate matter pollution.
-TVOC data help identify areas where organic toxic air contaminants may be located, such as pollution sources associated with the air base.
-Methane and ethane data combined with other pollutants help identify locations of elevated biogenic methane, which can indicate emissions from landfills and wastewater treatment plants.
+TVOC data help identify areas where organic toxic air contaminants may be located.
+Methane and ethane data combined with other pollutants help identify locations of elevated biogenic methane, which can indicate emissions from natural gas leaks.